maha17p/GitHubLearn/README.md

 19.git checkout . --> to go to the previous place where you commit after modified(for specific file we can mention fileName) 20.git checkout master --> id section to master
 21. git reset --hard id --> One use this comment you can't get back to the master branch--> It makes particular id as a master branch.
-22.git merge branchName --> to merge the branch.
+22.git merge branchName --> to merge the branches.

+23.git remote add origin remoteRespositoryLink --> helps to connect our local repo to remote repo.

+24.git push origin master --> now we can push our local repo file to our remote repo